Redocly/redocly-cli-cookbook/custom-plugin-decorators/update-example-dates/README.md

 }
 ```

-In this example we'll consider a very basic datetime calculator that can only add days to the current date, but it should be enough to illustrate the idea:
+The `computeDateTemplate` function is a very basic datetime calculator that can only add days to the current date, but it illustrates the idea and you can extend it to meet your own specific needs:

 ```javascript
 function computeDateTemplate(template) {